Discover how to recycle commonly used office supplies.

 Education is key to creating an environmentally friendly culture.
-Share these and other tips around the workplace, start a green team, and hang signs that make it easy for employees to understand whether to toss something in the trash or the recycling bin.
+Share these and other tips around the workplace emerson gear, start a green team, and hang signs that make it easy for employees to understand whether to toss something in the trash or the recycling bin.

 You can also find more helpful office sustainability ideas on our blog and shop for eco-friendly office supplies online.
 To set up your business account, connect with our local customer concierge at (608) 310-4300 today.